MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 - **Azure Information Protection administrator**: This Azure Active Directory administrator role lets an administrator configure Azure Information Protection but not other services.
 An administrator with this role can activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
 In addition, an administrator with this role can run all the PowerShell cmdlets for the [Azure Information Protection client](./rms-client/client-admin-guide-powershell.md) and from the [AIPService module](administer-powershell.md).
 However, this role doesn't support tracking and revoking documents for users.

     > [!NOTE]
-    > After you [migrate your tenant to the unified labeling store](configure-policy-migrate-labels.md), this role is no longer supported for the Azure portal.
+    > This role is not supported in the Azure portal if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).

     To assign a user to this administrative role, see [Assign a user to administrator roles in Azure Active Directory](/azure/active-directory/active-directory-users-assign-role-azure-portal).

+- **Global reader**: This newly introduced Azure Active Directory administrator role lets an administrator view but not change Azure Information Protection settings and data in the Azure portal.

+    > [!NOTE]
+    > This role is not supported if your tenant is on the [unified labeling platform](#how-can-i-determine-if-my-tenant-is-on-the-unified-labeling-platform).

 - **Compliance administrator** or **Compliance data administrator**: These Azure Active Directory administrator roles let an administrator configure Azure Information Protection, which includes activate and deactivate the Azure Rights Management protection service, configure protection settings and labels, and configure the Azure Information Protection policy.
 In addition, an administrator with either of these roles can run all the PowerShell cmdlets for the [Azure Information Protection client](./rms-client/client-admin-guide-powershell.md) and from the [AIPService module](administer-powershell.md).
 However, these roles don't support tracking and revoking documents for users.